 Make your own rain barrels with what you have, practically free.
 My husband asked around at local companies and came up with white plastic barrels.
 The rest he already had in his shop.
 He then connected them to our gutters and added a spigot at the bottom, to let gravity feed the water out.
 He even put screen where the gutter goes into barrel to keep out trash.
-He connects the water hose to spigot and waters the flowers.
-We waste less water and always have extra water for the flowers.
-They don't look bad either, you could paint them if you like.
-It's been dry in NC and every drop of water saved is an advantage and we don't have to water from our well.

 By Wanda from Climax, NC

 Making and having a rain barrel to water my garden has been so much fun.
 We live in GA and it is HOT and DRY here with water restrictions.